scalalandio/chimney/docs/docs/cookbook.md

     // List(Bar(a = 10))
     ```

-even though transforming all values of a collection (and even the type of a collection!) was supported since Chimney 0.2.0:
+even though transforming all values of a collection (and even the type of collection!) was supported since Chimney 0.2.0:

 !!! example